Welcome to the WalkMe Help Center

 • Analytics

-To define any of the mentioned WalkMe features, please use the 'Variable' type, for example:
+To define the supported WalkMe features, use the type "Variable".

-• Creating a rule based on a function's returned value
+Create a rule based on a function's returned value.

-• Creating a UUID based on a website function
+Define a user identifier based on a website function.

 Technical Notes